 Besides several cups of snow (around 5-6), you’ll also need a cup of milk, ½ cup of sugar, 1 teaspoon of vanilla extract and a pinch of salt.
 Mix all the non-snow ingredients together, then go outside to scoop up some snow.
 Stir half of the snow into your tasty ingredients, then add in more snow a little at a time until it becomes fluffy and you’re able to scoop it up.
 Put the snow ice cream into serving bowls and enjoy – with or without sprinkles or other fun toppings.

 While you can certainly take real paints and brushes outside to color the snow, you can also paint it in a less permanent and safer for your lawn kind of way.
 To create your snow paint, find and clean out several spray bottles (you can start saving the ones from household cleaners to use).
 Simply fill the spray bottles with water and add food coloring to get your desired “paint” colors.

 Bundle up the kids, hand them the homemade spray paint and let them paint pictures in the snow all over the yard!

 Pro tip: Gel food coloring will give you a more vibrant paint color than regular liquid food coloring.

 Celebrate at Goldfish Swim School

 And, of course, when you’re done with the cold and ready to warm up, come hang out with us at Goldfish, where our water is always 90 degrees – and so is the air temperature in our pool room.
-Plus, we have hair dryers and other cool perks that make taking swimming lessons at Goldfish Swim School fun in winter.
-Stop by a location near you and sign up today!
+Plus, we have hair dryers and other cool perks that make taking swim lessons in winter more fun.
+Stop by a location near you and sign up for Goldfish swimming classes today!
 Our instructors use integrity, compassion and trust to teach kids as young as 4 months old how to swim with pretty extraordinary results…plus we have some WOW! customer service that you’ll love.